coding-geek21/coding-geek21/README.md

 - 👯 I’m looking to collaborate with other with open source projects
 - 🥅 Goals: Contribute more to Open Source projects in 2021, Learn DSA and competitive programming
 - 🎉 Let's connect [here](https://www.linkedin.com/in/jayapritha-n-32aa79185/).
+- 🌟 Contributed to open source programs like GSSoC'21 and LGM-SoC'21
 - 📫 How to reach me: jayapritha9282@gmail.com 📩
 - 😄 Pronouns: She\her
 <br>